Texas A&M University (1987)

 The 2011 season ended earlier than Arrington would have liked, but the success of his team and players can’t be overlooked.
 It was another 40-win season (40-16) for San Jac, six players were drafted in the MLB first-year player draft, and the pitching duo of Tyler Wright and Miguel Pena went 20-4 overall, earning All-America honors.

-In 2008, Arrington led San Jac to a 44-14 record, and saw two of his players from that team drafted in the majors.
+In 2008, Arrington led San Jac to a 44-14 record and saw two of his players drafted in the majors.
 San Jac advanced to the semifinals of the Region XIV tournament, just shy of a return trip to the JUCO World Series.

 With Arrington’s intense focus on the prize, there’s no reason to doubt his confidence.
 As a player, he was intent on becoming the best he could be.

 Arrington began his coaching career in 1991 at the College of Mateo.
 Later came stops at San Francisco State University and College of Marin.
 In 2000, Arrington arrived in Houston as San Jac’s assistant coach, where he focused on the pitchers.
-Nearly two seasons later, he was named head coach, and in the Spring of 2011, was named the athletic director for the San Jacinto College North Campus.
+He was named head coach nearly two seasons later and athletic director for the San Jacinto College North Campus in 2011.

 “We look at our program as one of the best in the country,” Arrington said.
 “We also have an obligation to make sure these young men get the best education possible.
 That’s simply a personal belief of mine.
 We have to prepare these guys for lifelong success, not just baseball success.
 They have to be able to deal with success or failure on and off the field.
 We live in a demanding society, so we make sure our players are well prepared.”

-The Mill Valley, Calif., native began his playing career at College of Marin where he was an all-conference selection.
-He then played two years at Texas A&M University where he earned two letters, was all-conference, and the Southwest Conference tournament most Valuable Player.
+The Mill Valley, Calif., native began his playing career at College of Marin, where he was an all-conference selection.
+He then played two years at Texas A&M University, where he earned two letters, was all-conference, and was named the Southwest Conference tournament MVP.
 He also earned the C.E.
 “Pat” Olsen MVP award.
-Arrington holds a master’s degree from San Francisco State University.

 Arrington played professionally for the Triple A team of the Texas Rangers; in Guadalajara, Mexico; for the Salt Lake Trappers; and the Single A farm team of the Montreal Expos.